Ethical-Intelligence-Lab/probabilisticSelf/README.md

 (6) Data
 - Available in the project's OSF repository.
 Simply unzip the .zip folder in the project repo, such that the 'data' directory is visible.

+## Setup for HRL:
+- Create Python 3.9 environment.
+- Install the requirements in `requirements_hrl.txt`
+- Install ray nightly from the wheel `pip install -U "ray[default] @ LINK_TO_WHEEL.whl"`.
+You can find the links to install the wheel here: https://docs.ray.io/en/latest/ray-overview/installation.html